gipritchard/Space-Debris/Space Debris Clean Up Crew.md

 OR
 - Take 1 Resource card from the other player
 See the "Hand Limit" section for restrictions.

 ### Play Resource Card
 You may play a Resource card for it's effect.
 Place the Resource card in the Resource discard pile after resolving it's effect.

 #### Fuel
-- Move your player pawn twice following the dotted lines.
+- Move your player pawn twice following the dotted lines, ignoring damage from Debris Cubes.

 #### Electronics
 - Capture any number of Debris Cubes from 1 adjacent space.
 - Place the Debris Cubes on your Space Ship card.

 #### Plastic
 - Recycle any number of Debris Cubes on your Space Ship card.
 - Draw that number of Resource cards.
 See the "Hand Limit" section for restrictions.

 #### Metal
 - Fully repair 1 Space Ship or 1 Satellite in your space.
 - Move the target's HP tracker to the maximum value

 #### Junk
 Cannot be played as an action.
 This card is a wild resource (fuel, electronics, plastic, metal) used during a Repair action.